 We feel these methods are superior to existing methods in that they directly measure pain coming from the knee joints of mice, they can be used in different models of monoarthritis pain, they include both spontaneous and evoked pain responses, and are relatively inexpensive but reliable and reproducible.
 As therapies are developed to more effectively treat arthritis, these methods will be useful for confirming whether treatments are actually effective for the most disabling outcome of arthritis, pain.

 Our methods have some limitations.
-Primarily the EPS measure is limited by the requirement for a single examiner and observer and the need for very consistent technique.
+Primarily, the EPS measure is limited by the requirement for a single examiner and observer and the need for very consistent technique.
 The evoked pain measures are more automated and are not as subject to inter-observer differences.
 Further refinement of the EPS measure might include automated methods for counting vocalizations in response to palpation, such as using an ultrasonic bat detector to count vocalizations.
 This method would need to be compared to our current method to confirm sensitivity and specificity before it could be widely implemented.

 In summary, we describe two different pain behavior measures for quantifying joint pain in mice.
 Gender and strain differences must be considered before choosing an experimental model.
 Measures of evoked pain require careful training and consistent implementation by the examiner.
 Both spontaneous and evoked pain behaviors are recommended to evaluate pain severity and functional limitation and should be utilized to fully evaluate the effects of new potential analgesics.